 Fire hydrants are everywhere, especially in New York City.
-It seems like there’s one every at every few steps.
+It seems like there’s one every few steps.
 While everyone knows what a fire hydrant is, you may be curious about how one is installed or moved.
-The city is under constant construction, and with construction comes a need for fire hydrants in the right places.
+The city is under constant construction, and with construction comes a need for fire hydrant installation and relocation.
 Whether you’re considering moving a fire hydrant or are curious, read on to explore the burning question: how can a fire hydrant be moved?

 Water Main Removal

-When installing a new fire hydrant, workers must remove a portion of the city’s water main.
+With fire hydrant repairs, workers must remove a portion of the city’s water main.
 Removing this piece prepares the main for an additional connection to feed into the residential fire hydrant.
 When this happens, there needs to be a DEP inspector on-site for the entirety of the project.
-Existing fire hydrant relocation doesn’t always require this, though.
+Existing fire hydrant installation and relocation doesn’t always require this, though.
 For instance, if the hydrant is moving it doesn’t need a section of the water main removed.
 If the existing hydrant shut-off still works, the hydrant is useable again.

 Isolating the Water Shut-Off